Skip to content

 • lang — the language of teletext.
 Specified according to the ISO 639-2 standard.

-• type — teletext page type defined according to the Specification for Service Information (SI) in DVB systems, 6.2.32 Teletext descriptor в EN 300 468 Digital Video Broadcasting (DVB).
-The allowed values are: initial (the initial teletext page), subtitle (the page with subtitles), and impaired (teletext subtitle page for hearing impaired people).
-We currently don’t support using additional and program_schedule pages, if you need them, please let us know.
+• type — teletext page type defined according to the Specification for Service Information (SI) in DVB systems, 6.2.32 Teletext descriptor in EN 300 468 Digital Video Broadcasting (DVB).
+The allowed values are:

 Configuration examples for reading teletext from different sources